caleb-cox/commando-hacker-witch/README.md

 Skill | Mana | DL
 --- | --- | ---
 Charms | 2 | 7
-Caster creates a magic light on the tip of his staff or other weapon, that illuminates a 10 yards radius much like a torch.
+Caster creates a magic light that floats a foot above their head, illuminating a 10 yards radius much like a torch.
 The magic light shines for 1 hour or until dispelled by the caster.
 It can also be sustained for 1 additional Mana per hour.

 #### Minor Curse
 Skill | Mana | DL